-In studying Sociology you will develop an awareness of how culture and identity influences our behaviour, appreciate the significance of theory and concepts in sociological debate and develop your skills in challenging accepted explanations in the context of equality and social diversity.
-Sociology encourages independent thinking and fosters a lifelong interest in social issues.
+In studying Sociology you will develop an awareness of how our experience of education influences our behaviour.
+You will also study how work, poverty and welfare impact on our life chances and appreciate the significance of theory and concepts in sociological debate, developing your skills in challenging accepted explanations in the context of equality and social diversity.

 After Your Course

-AS Sociology prepares you for continuing onto the A Level and related arts and social science subjects.
-Sociology also acts as an excellent foundation for education, health and social care professional training in both employment and higher education.
+Sociology acts as an excellent foundation for Social Science, Education and Health and Social Care - including professional training in both employment and higher education.

 Course fees are per year.
 The current fee information is related to the 2019/20 academic year and is subject to change before the start of the course.
 Fees for 2020/21 will be updated in the Spring Term.
 There may also be additional costs associated with the course.